fcdm25/FamilyVisaBot/README.md

 # FamilyVisaBot
 Get notified about potential timeslots available in VFS Global.
 Written in Python language.

 Below steps assume you have Python and Google Chrome installed.
-Tested with Python 3.10.5 and Google Chrome 116 versions respectively.
+Tested with Python version 3.10.5 and Google Chrome version 116.

 Step 1: Download the chromedriver.exe compatible with your Chrome version.
 Check links at https://googlechromelabs.github.io/chrome-for-testing/#stable.
 Store chromedriver.exe in the FamilyVisaBot project folder.